 Chemotherapy (also called “chemo”) employs oral or injected drugs to kill cancer cells.
 These drugs enter the bloodstream and travel throughout the body, making the treatment useful for cancers that have spread to distant organs.
-For breast cancer, chemo is most often used before surgery to shrink large tumors so that a lumpectomy can be performed instead of a mastectomy.
-It is also often used after surgery to kill any remaining cancer cells and lower the risk of recurrence.
-It is the primary treatment for breast cancers that have spread (metastasized).
+For colorectal cancer, chemotherapy is typically used to shrink rectal tumors before surgery.
+After surgery chemo may increase the survival rate for patients with some stages of cancer.
+While it is not typically indicated for advanced or recurrent colorectal cancer, it can help relieve symptoms.

-Brachytherapy With brachytherapy, low-dose radioactive seeds (pellets) are placed into the breast tissue, next to the cancer.
+Brachytherapy With brachytherapy, radioactive seeds (pellets) are placed next to, or directly into, the cancer.
 The seeds give off small amounts of radiation over several weeks.
-This radiation method carries small risks associated with seed migration within the body.
+This method is sometimes used in treating people with rectal cancer, particularly sick or older people who would not be able to withstand surgery.
+It carries small risks associated with seed migration within the body.

-Intensity Modulated Radiation Therapy (IMRT) and Image-Guided Radiation Therapy (IGRT) While traditional external beam radiation therapy is typically not the best option for breast cancer, IMRG/IGRT can be very effective.
+Intensity Modulated Radiation Therapy (IMRT) and Image-Guided Radiation Therapy (IGRT) IMRT/IGRT are rapidly replacing traditional radiation therapy for treating certain cancers.
 These methods deliver higher radiation doses more precisely to cancerous tumors while avoiding healthy tissue.
-With IMRT/IGRT, physicians can more effectively treat breast cancer while reducing the chance of side effects caused by damage to surrounding tissue, such as the unaffected breast and other organs.
-IMRT/IGRT can also potentially shorten the duration of therapy and enable physicians to treat some breast cancers for which traditional radiation therapy was not an option.
+For colorectal cancer, this type of radiation therapy may prevent some unpleasant side effects.
+IMRT/IGRT can also potentially shorten the duration of therapy and enable physicians to treat some colorectal cancers for which traditional radiation therapy was not an option.

 Click here for more detailed information about IMRT/IGRT.